bassignana/streamlit-kruscotto-demo/project-manager.md

 $$ LANGUAGE plpgsql SECURITY DEFINER;
 ```

-then I can use
+then, for resetting the database, I can use:
-Full reset with test data
-python reset_db.py
+`python reset_db.py`
-Reset without test data
+or to reset the database without test data:
-python reset_db.py --noseed
+`python reset_db.py --noseed`

-test user and credentials in secrets.toml
+For now, the only test user and credentials are stored

-[x] Add RLS to the below.
-[] Verify what index I really need.
+in the secrets.toml so that I can commit the seeding script.

+There is a functioning but not thoroughly tested version in
+Caricamente_xml_fatture_emesse.py, with config, xml extractor and
+streamlit upload field all in one streamlit page.
+What I want though is to create a separate xml reader that I can
+test with all the invoices, to be sure that I can read all fields.
+Then, after I've tested it, I can use it with more certiantly.

 [] Ask in chat Invoice Persistene in Supabase:
 - add soft delete
 - why the REF on user_id? to check? how checks works?